RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser.No. HB5 029916/README.md

 ## Visual inspection

-Beside the corrosion on the stepper motor, the drive seems to be in good condition.
+Besides the corrosion on the stepper motor, the drive seems to be in good condition.
 Hopefully, the corrosion is only on the surface of the metal cover on the stepper motor.
-Also, there is a significant amount of some sticky grease on several places on the aluminuim frame.
+Also, there is a significant amount of sticky grease in several places on the aluminium frame.
 The belt seems to be in quite good condition.

-The table below shows the version of this ALPS drive mechanism, step- and spindle motor.
+The table below shows the versions of this ALPS drive mechanism, as well as the stepper and spindle motors.

 <div align="center">